 As the morning of November 11, 2016 approached, FWO president, Steve Schicker and his cameraman would hunt a new location.
 In fact, it was the same location I was in the previous Veterans Day!
 As luck would have, on a bright, sunny, Thursday morning, a beautiful 10-point buck strolled in to view.
 Steve readied his crossbow, took careful aim, and slid the bolt through the buck’s vitals.
 It would be the first 10 point buck on Steve’s resume’, a true trophy, and another great buck taken at Hupp Outfitters!

-Next it was my turn.
+Next, it was my turn.
 I wounded and lost a great buck two days earlier.
 After diligent tracking efforts, hiring a hounds man to blood trail the buck, we determined the buck survived the shot.
-(The buck eventually showed up on their trail camera a couple weeks later and was killed by a hunter during gun season.)
+(The buck eventually showed up on their trail camera a couple of weeks later and was killed by a hunter during gun season.)

 The morning of November 11th, I received word that Steve killed a great buck.
 My hopes for seeing a shooter were high.
 I was hunting a new stand location.
 Daytime deer movement continued to pick up as the day progressed.
-I passed up three decent bucks during the morning vigil, and felt it was just a matter of time before a good buck would stroll into view.
-My hunch paid off as a solid eight point buck snuck in to the bait at 1:15 pm.
-I put the crosshairs of my crossbow on the buck’s vitals, and squeezed the trigger.
+I passed up three decent bucks during the morning vigil and felt it was just a matter of time before a good buck would stroll into view.
+My hunch paid off as a solid eight-point buck snuck into the bait at 1:15 pm.
+I put the crosshairs of my crossbow on the buck’s vitals and squeezed the trigger.
 The buck whirled and ran a short distance before expiring.
 It didn’t take long to find my deer, and I excitedly contacted Jeremy to let him know I had a “buck down”!

 Our entire group hunted extremely hard that week.
-We persevered and logged a ton of time on stand.
+We persevered and logged a ton of time on the stand.
 Each hunter had opportunities to score one trophy whitetail, and that’s all you can ask for in an outfitted hunt.
 I would like to personally thank Ed, Sharon, Jeremy, and the entire Hupp family for all of their hard work and hospitality.
 Hupp Outfitters is a trophy whitetail destination in the heart of whitetail country!
 If you’re interested in a top-notch archery hunt for whitetail deer, please give Jeremy Hupp a call at (740) 416-5490.
 I guarantee a great time and a great hunt!